Ayappakkam

 Ayappakkam is a Western suburb of Chennai in Thiruvallur district in the Indian state of Tamil Nadu.
 Ayapakkam is currently a village panchayat surrounded by Thiruverkadu municipality, Avadi corporation and Greater Chennai Corporations.

-This area is worse than any other areas.
-There is less frequency of public transport.
-Park is getting worse compared to other area parks.

 Location

 Situated between Ambattur Industrial Estate, Avadi and Thiruverkadu, Ayappakkam developed as a residential area from 1990, after Tamil Nadu Housing Board quarters came up.
-Unlike Ambattur (houses more industrial units), Ayappakkam is predominantly a residential area and it connects with the city, via Anna Nagar, Mogappair, Nolambur, Athipet and Maduravoyal, through Poonamallee High Road, Chennai-Tiruvallur High (CTH) Road and Ambattur Industrial Estate Road.
+Unlike Ambattur (houses more industrial units), Ayappakkam is predominantly a residential area and it connects with the city, via Anna Nagar, Mogappair, Nolambur, Athipet and Maduravoyal, through Poonamallee High Road, Chennai-Tiruvallur High (CTH) Road and Ambattur Industrial Estate Road.There is a famous temple named sri panchanmuga anjaneyar temple in ayappa nagar of ayappakkam.

 Demographics

 Population

 In the 2011 census, Ayappakkam had a population of 28,630.

+Important Landmarks

+A branch of the ICMR (Indian Council Of Medical Research) is located here.
+Adjacent to it is a branch of the NCB (Narcotics Control Bureau) of India.

 Transport

 Railways

 Annanur railway station is connected with the northern part of Ayapakkam.
 There are suburban trains that cross this station which travel between Chennai Central, Chennai Beach, Arakonam, Thiruvallur, Tiruthani and Velachery.
 Some trains that originate from Avadi have an EMU Shed, which handles the majority of the suburban train operations on the Northern and Western line.